The Court of Foxes · A Seasonal Court of Prythian

 Flight, ambush, and old enmity

-Autumn is a court of beautiful cruelty.
-Long before the present, Eris's broken betrothal to Morrigan ended with her family carving her and leaving her for dead at the Autumn border — seeding lasting enmity with the Night Court.
-In A Court of Wings and Ruin, Feyre and Lucien flee north through these red-leaved woods toward Night, passing the Forest House from a distance before Eris and his brothers ambush them near the snowbound Winter frontier.
-At the High Lords' Meeting, Beron is hostile and obstructive, committing his army to the war against Hybern only under pressure — while Eris quietly plays his own longer game for the throne.
+Beautiful cruelty, start to finish.
+Long before any of this, Eris's broken betrothal to Morrigan ended with her family carving her up and leaving her for dead at the Autumn border — the original sin behind the enmity with Night.
+In A Court of Wings and Ruin, Feyre and Lucien run north through these red-leaved woods toward Night, passing the Forest House from a distance before Eris and his brothers ambush them near the snowbound Winter frontier.
+At the High Lords' Meeting, Beron is hostile and obstructive, only committing his army against Hybern under pressure — while Eris quietly plays the longer game for the throne.
+We see you, Eris.

 Landmarks